favna/ribbon/docs/index.md

 ## weather ⇒ <code>MessageEmbed</code>
 Extra Weather - Get the current weather forecast in any city
 Potentially you'll have to specify city if the city is in multiple countries, i.e. `weather amsterdam` will not be the same as `weather amsterdam missouri`
+Uses Google's Geocoding to determine the correct location therefore supports any location indication, country, city or even as exact as a street.
 **Aliases**: `temp`, `forecast`, `fc`, `wth`

 **Returns**: <code>MessageEmbed</code> - Various statistics about the current forecast